 The Project will constitute no adverse effect on historic properties.
-The Project will not directly impact any historic property that will result in the alteration of any significant architectural features.
-The Project ROW crosses the parcels of six historic properties; however, these will not be adversely affected as the work will occur within the existing transmission easement laid out in 1958.
-The new poles will not be significantly taller than the extant structures and will minimally alter the current setting.
-Furthermore, the Project will not indirectly affect the 16 historic properties visible from the replacement poles which are slightly taller than the existing structures.
-The remaining historic properties identified along the transmission line and in proximity of the substations will be obscured by vegetation and modern structures.
+The Project will not directly impact any historic property in such a way that any significant architectural features will be altered.
+The Project ROW crosses the parcels of six historic properties; however, these will not be adversely affected as the work will occur within the existing transmission easement laid out in 1958, and the height and type of the replacement towers may change slightly but will not alter the landscape's historic use or characteristics.
+One historic property (Old Pelkey Farm) close to the existing transmission line has the potential to be indirectly affected by the Project, which could result in the minimal diminishment of its integrity of setting.
+The remaining historic properties identified along the transmission line and close to the substations will be obscured by vegetation and modern structures.